18 Fun Christmas Giving Ideas for Families

 Make Christmas cards for a local Nursing Home or Children’s Hospital

 If your kids enjoy doing arts and crafts, host a card-making night at your house.
+There are super simple card-making kits available.
 You can just have your family make them, or invite some family or friends to join you.
 Then take the hand-made cards to a local nursing home or hospital.
 This is one of the easiest Christmas giving ideas your family can do together.

 Offer to put up Christmas lights for someone who can’t